quang-huynh/UpperSoG_Chinook/README.md

 > Conditioning and Projection Models for Upper Strait of Georgia Chinook Salmon

-These analyses use [salmonMSE]<https://salmonmse.com>, a decision-support tool for Pacific salmon focusing on strategic trade-offs among harvest, hatchery and habitat management levers.
+These analyses use [salmonMSE](https://salmonmse.com), a decision-support tool for Pacific salmon focusing on strategic trade-offs among harvest, hatchery and habitat management levers.

-These analyses are in progres and will inform a Fisheries Science Advisory Report for Upper Strait of Georgia Chinook salmon (May 2026).
+These analyses are in progress and will inform a Fisheries Science Advisory Report (FSAR) for Upper Strait of Georgia Chinook salmon (May 2026).

-This repository was forked from [WCVI_Chinook]<https://github.com/Blue-Matter/WCVI_Chinook>.
+This repository was forked from [WCVI_Chinook](https://github.com/Blue-Matter/WCVI_Chinook).

 ## Installation of salmonMSE